symfony/symfony-docs/guides/page_creation.rst

 To show you how simple the bundle system is, let's create a new bundle called ``MyBundle`` and enable it.

-First, create a ``src/Application/MyBundle/`` directory and add a new file called ``MyBundle.php``::
+First, create a ``src/Sensio/MyBundle/`` directory and add a new file called ``MyBundle.php``::

-    // src/Application/MyBundle/MyBundle.php
+    // src/Sensio/MyBundle/MyBundle.php
-    namespace Application\MyBundle;
+    namespace Sensio\MyBundle;

     use Symfony\Component\HttpKernel\Bundle\Bundle;